dacarlin/bagel-protocol/production.md

 Before beginning, make sure you have the following:

 + thermocyler or dry bath
-+ 37 C standing and shaking incubators
++ 37 C standing and 37 C and 18 C shaking incubators
-+ centrifuge
++ centrifuge for 50 mL Falcon tubes and 2 mL tubes
-+

 ## Day 1: Transformation